Bachelor of Arts Degree in International Studies

 sequence and prerequisite requirements already defined in the catalog.

-International Studies majors are advised by the College Dean.
+International Studies majors are advised by the Department of History and Political Science.